tkroo/shellmarks/Readme.md

     pd <bookmark_name> - `pushd` to the directory associated with "bookmark_name" _p <bookmark_name> - Prints the directory associated with "bookmark_name"
     s                  - Saves the default directory
-    go                  - Goes to the default directory go -                - Goes to the previous directory o                   - uses xdg-open to open directory in file manager
+    smgo                 - Goes to the default directory smgo -               - Goes to the previous directory o <bookmark_name>  - Open the directory associated with "bookmark_name" using xdg-open g is an alias for smgo

     # Mac OS X Only
 	o <bookmark_name>  - Open the directory associated with "bookmark_name" in Finder